pskupinski/phpbb-extension-s3/README.md

 This repo is an updated fork of the [AusinMaddox/s3](https://github.com/AustinMaddox/phpbb-extension-s3) phpbb extension.

-This fork includes:
+This fork adds:
-* Support for phpbb 3.2 and php 7.2+
+* phpbb 3.2 and php 7.2+ support
 * CDN domain support

 ## Installation